jlt717/meet/README.md

 ### User Story: As a user, I would like to be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city.
 ### Scenario 1: Show a chart with the number of upcoming events in each city
 Given a specific city has not selected to search for events, when the user wants to browse events in multiple locations then a chart with upcoming events by city will appear.

+## How I plan to use serverless functions:

+### I'll use serverless functions to authenticate and authorize users with an access key before allowing them access to features of the app.
+I will also use these functions to filter search for cities, hide and show details pertaining to events of interest, show a particular number of events at a time, and to fetch date from the Google Calendar API.
+In addition, I will use them to show cached data and error messages as appropriate depending upon a user's use of the app while offline.

 ## Author
 Jamie Tracy